EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 **If you have a heart side** or similar (a level that only unlocks after you beat all other maps in the lobby), name the bin `ZZ-HeartSide.bin` and place it along with the other maps in the lobby; it will be hidden from the journal until it's unlocked (all mini hearts in the lobby have been collected), and will be displayed separately (much like Farewell in the vanilla journal).

+**If your collab uses chapter icons to represent difficulties and you want them to be ordered in the journal**, make all your icons start with numbers.
+For example, `1-easy.png`, `2-medium.png` and `3-hard.png`.

 #### More customization for the journal

 **If you want the hearts to have a custom color or graphic** in the journal for a lobby, you can put the image for it in `Graphics/Atlases/Journal/CollabUtils2Hearts/CollabName/LobbyName.png`.